open-cluster-management-io/enhancements/enhancements/sig-policy/74-order-policy-execution/README.md

 Here is what the new spec field will look like in a policy.
 The top-level `dependencies` field applies to all policy templates in the policy, while the template-level `extraDependencies` field can be used to set up dependencies for a specific policy template.
-Like the policy namespace selector, the top-level `dependencies` will take priority over the template-level `extraDependencies`, so policy templates that have `extraDependencies` satisfied but not `dependencies` will still be marked as `pending`.
+The top-level `dependencies` will take priority over the template-level `extraDependencies`, so policy templates that have `extraDependencies` satisfied but not `dependencies` will still be marked as `pending`.

 ```
 apiVersion: policy.open-cluster-management.io/v1